phil3k3/philiplimbeck.dev/Personal/_pages/cv.md

 Recently started my journey to dive deeper into the world of DeFi and Web3 to help building the financial infrastructure of the future.

+My CV is available in three formats

+one-pager
+two-pager
+extended

 ![me](/assets/images/me.jpeg){:class="img-responsive" width="400" }

 **Fincloud Software GmbH, Vienna**